 Cala had some health needs when she came to Hedgesville Hounds - and these have been completely addressed.
 Cala needed a full dental cleaning that also involved extractions of a few of her teeth.
 Otherwise a cutting back of very long nails, and the opportunity for turnout in a fenced yard along with walks have done the job, and Cala is a healthy, cheerful, responsive and alert dog.
 She has trimmed down and revealed a lovely, sturdy figure; she is taller and longer than a typical chihuahua, with beautifully expressive brown eyes and very direct and open eye contact.

 We do not understand fully the needs of what are called a “bonded pair” of dogs, and have learned over time that such a bond isn’t always obvious, but is more the quiet, comfortable and comforting knowledge that the other dog is there.
 Cala and Casey seem to have established this kind of relationship, and at times they grump and grumble at one another like an old married couple.
-Cala’s foster mom wondered if Casey needs Cala more than Cala needs him, Casey was extremely stressed and worried when Cala was hospitalized for her dental work.
+Because of their lifetime relationship as a couple, and their obvious devotion to one another, we would like to see Cala and Casey go home together.

 We are recommending Cala (and Casey) for an adult home or a home with older children (10 years of age or older).
 Cala has done well with the two existing dogs in her foster home - one quite large and one quite small - but she was quite rattled by meeting foster kittens.
 We do not know how she would do with a fully grown cat.